zengzheng123/GetBaseCountsMultiSample/README.md

 --filter_non_primary    [0, 1]          Whether to filter reads that are marked as non primary alignment.
 Default 0 --positive_count        [0, 1]          Whether to output positive strand read counts DPP/RDP/ADP.
 0=off, 1=on.
 Default 1
 --fragment_count        [0, 1]          Whether to output fragment read counts DPF/RDF/ADF.
 0=off, 1=on.
 Default 0
+--fragment_fractional_weight            Whether to add a fractional depth (0.5) when there is disaggrement between strands on an ALT allele.
+Default 0
 --suppress_warning      <int>           Only print a limit number of warnings for each type.
 Default 3 --help                                  Print command line usage